molly/blog/_posts/2021-09-18-monster-qa.md

 <span class="transcript-speaker">LH:</span> Tomorrow?

-<span class="transcript-speaker">Kirtaner:</span> I don't know if it'd be tomorrow.
+<span class="transcript-speaker">Kirtaner, SC2:57:20:</span> I don't know if it'd be tomorrow.
 I'd have to talk to Gregg, he's been dealing with a lot of stuff and not doing the show for the last two or so weeks.
 But I'll talk to him and I'll extend that invitation.

 <span class="transcript-speaker">High Fidelity:</span> Send him my love, I hope he's doing okay.

-<span class="transcript-speaker">Monster:</span> So.
-Fun times guys!
+<span class="transcript-speaker">Monster, SC2:57:34:</span> So.
+Well, fun times guys!
 I was still hoping [Chad](https://twitter.com/chadloder) would show up.
 Chad Loder.
 He was... he lit this flame.
 So I figured he would show up, but he doesn't seem to want to show up.
 Anyone know Chad?

 <span class="transcript-speaker">High Fidelity:</span> I mean, I know of Chad.
 Chad's pretty well respected in the cybersecurity community.